shaik1002/biggitlabbomb/doc/development/work_items_widgets.md

   within the create database transaction.
 - `before_update` is called before the work item is saved by the `UpdateService`.
 This callback runs within the update database transaction.
-- `after_create` is called after the work item is saved by the `CreateService`.
-This callback runs within the create database transaction.
-- `after_update` is called after the work item is saved by the `UpdateService`.
-This callback runs within the update database transaction.
+- `after_update_commit` is called after the DB update transaction is committed by the `UpdateService`.
 - `after_save` is called before the creation or DB update transaction is committed by the `CreateService` or `UpdateService`.
-- `after_update_commit` is called after the DB update transaction is committed by the `UpdateService`.
 - `after_save_commit` is called after the creation or DB update transaction is committed by the `CreateService` or `UpdateService`.